 This chart plots the gestation age at birth for the 140 women with a history of a previous preterm birth.
 You can see the points in the first section.
 The vitamin D levels are between 0-20 ng/ml and the average gestational age is lower.
 The second section has higher vitamin D levels and also a longer average gestational age.
 The rightmost section has vitamin D levels above 40 ng/ml and the highest average gestational age.

 What do we do now?

 The research community will say we need more data.
 They always need more data.
 That is why it takes 30 years for research to become practice.
 But we now have a substantial amount of data that shows that vitamin D can reduce preterm birth, the #1 health condition of concern in obstetrics.

-- If you are a woman who is pregnant or considering getting pregnant – measure your vitamin D levels now – you can join Protect Our Children NOW! as an individual.
-You can measure during your pregnancy, and receive information on how vitamin D is a critical part of having the healthiest pregnancy possible.
+- If you are a woman who is pregnant or considering getting pregnant – measure your vitamin D levels now – you can join the Vitamin D*action project as an individual.
+You can measure during your pregnancy, and receive information on how vitamin D and other nutrients can be a critical part of having the healthiest pregnancy possible.

 - If you are an OB – don’t wait for the Institute of Medicine to change the RDA or for ACOG to mandate that every OB test and give vitamin D education.
 You can change the world for your community right now.

 - If you have some extra money – please consider donating.
 We are creating a fund to help more institutions start this program.